Interlibrary Loan - Frequently Asked Questions

 The Kornhauser Library Interlibrary Loan Department does not accept paper or faxed forms, only ILLiad requests.
 For assistance with ILLiad, call the Kornhauser Library Interlibrary Loan office on 852-5769, Monday-Friday 8am to 5:30pm, or stop by the library.

 It is Kornhauser Library Policy to obtain materials which members of the UofL health sciences community need that are not owned by Kornhauser Health Sciences Library.
-Patrons must determine accessibility before submitting requests by searching the Libraries Catalog, Journal Finder, or by consulting the library staff.
-Note that some of the Libraries’ collections are not cataloged in Minerva (such as the ERIC microfiche collection).
+Patrons must determine accessibility before submitting requests by searching the Catalog, Journal Finder, or by consulting the library staff.
+Note that some of the Libraries’ collections are not cataloged in the library catalog (such as the ERIC microfiche collection).
 Items which are owned by Kornhauser Library but are 14 days overdue are considered lost and can be requested through interlibrary loan.
 Patrons may request items to be transferred between Belknap Campus and Health Sciences Campus via ILLiad.

 ILLiad is the electronic system you use to request an item through Interlibrary Loan.
 The name ILLiad can be thought of as an acronym for InterLibrary Loan internet accessible database.